JustinCappos/fdtables/docs/close_virtualfd.md

 This is a helper function for close.
 It calls the close handler which is appropriate given the status of the underlying realfd.
-See [register_close_handlers] for more information.
+See [`register_close_handlers`] for more information.

-Panics:
+# Panics
   Invalid cageid for srccageid

-Errors:
+# Errors
   This will return EBADF if the fd isn't valid

-Example:
+# Example
 ```
 # use fdtables::*;
 # let cage_id = threei::TESTING_CAGEID;